 Many people in the country have access to private water systems, i.e., private wells.
 People who depend on private systems for water supply do not get the annual Consumer Confidence Report.
 It is the responsibility of the people to take measures to ensure that timely tests are done to gauge the quality of their water source, so they must test the well water themselves.

 Although there are numerous do-it-yourself kits available in the market, the government demands that water quality tests are done only through government-certified labs.
-There are lots of such labs mentioned on the Environmental Protection Agency’s (EPA) website.
+There are lots of such labs mentioned on the Environmental Protection Agency’s (EPA) website with the EPA’s rights and responsibilities being outlined in Title 40 of the Code of Federal Regulations.

 Ban of Lead Pipes